ClumsyBumpkin/Kallisti-theory-of-mind/README.md

 The package will have 3 to 4 pieces

-Dimensionality reduction first:
+Dimensionality reduction
+Note goal: Compress high-dimensional input vectors into a smaller, information-preserving representation before storing them in memory.
 - - Same package, different module.
-- - We use it as a processing step before the data enters memory.
+- - Acts as a processing step before memory encoding.
-- - We feed information to brain voxels/vectors.
-- - Dimensionality reduction compresses into a smaller vector.
+- - Reduces noise and redudancy in raw future vectors.
+  - Learns principal components of the data set.
+- - Improves stability of similarity comparison in memory retreval.
 - - The vector becomes the feature for storage to memory.

 1. Similarity Utility Module (similarity.py)